microsoft/TypeScript-Website/packages/documentation/copy/en/javascript/Creating DTS files From JS.md

 ### TSConfig

-The TSConfig is a json5 file which configures both your compiler flags, and declare where to find files.
+The TSConfig is a jsonc file which configures both your compiler flags, and declare where to find files.
 In this case, you will want a file like the following:

 ```json5